 - Pharmaceutical Drugs: A toxic tort can be filed if a prescription drug causes unexpected symptoms or injuries.
 Several well-known drugs, such as the antidepressants Zoloft and Prozac, have been subject to this kind of toxic tort litigation.

-- Exposure at Home: This happens when people are exposed to dangerous substances like mold growing inside their homes.
+- Exposure at Home: This happens when people are exposed to dangerous substances inside their homes.

 - Consumer Products: It is possible to file a toxic tort litigation if you’ve been exposed to consumer products such as fertilizer and were injured as a result.